chiefnaheem/TRANSFER-SERVICE-API/README.md

 - I documented my API with postman

 ## Hosting
-- I host the application on Heroku
+- I host the application on Heroku.